mustafaseisa/regimechange/README.md

 # DETECTING REGIME CHANGES WITH KERNELS

-This package contains tools for the local and non-parametric detection of regime changes in a bivariate time series setting.
+This package contains tools for the local, non-parametric detection of regime changes in a bivariate time series setting.
 Regime changes can be defined with respect to a given bivariate mapping (eg. correlation, tracking error) and a kernel weighting parameter that controls the fidelity of the estimator to local changes.

 ```python